Jmacklin1/crypto/README.md

 # Crypto

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/crypto`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to Crypto ClI!
+This CLI will give you the ability to check the price of Bitcoin for multiple currencies.
+Once prompted you be able to choose which currency you wish to view the current rate for BitCoin.
+After entering the Name of the currency you beable to see the currency name, the discription and the current rate of Bitcoin.
+Fianlly, you can return to the selection menu or exit the CLI.
 ## Installation

 Add this line to your application's Gemfile: